Best Free Activities On Kauai

-Kauai is stunningly beautiful with its rugged green cliffs of the Na Pali coast, uncrowded beaches and Waimea Canyon.
-You’ll practically find a picture postcard everywhere you turn.
-If you don’t believe me then check out our Kauai photos, which are only a sampling of the real untouched photos that my husband and I have personally taken.
+Kauai is stunningly beautiful with its rugged green cliffs of the Na Pali Coast, uncrowded beaches and Waimea Canyon.
+You’ll practically find a postcard-worthy scene everywhere you turn.

 You really don’t have to budget much money for tours on Kauai.
-You can stay busy for days just sight seeing independently.
-Just grab a good guidebook Here are my top picks for free or nearly free things to do and see on Kauai:
+You can stay busy for days just sightseeing independently.
+Here are my top suggestions for free or nearly free things to do and see on Kauai:

 1. See Waimea Canyon and Kokee State Parks